Why do my teeth hurt?

 You should then make an appointment with your dentist so the issue can be diagnosed and treated.
 Note that most dental pain will not stop on its own, and attempting to diagnose or treat the issue yourself could lead to serious issues long-term.

-Depending on the cause of the pain, our dentists at Thornhill Family Orthodontics in Thornhill may either tell you that you should come to our office right away for treatment, or make an appointment to see you as soon as possible.
+Depending on the cause of the pain and whether it's an orthodontic-related issue, our orthodontists at Thornhill Family Orthodontics in Thornhill may either tell you that you should come to our office right away for treatment, or make an appointment to see you as soon as possible.

-Bookmark our website or search “dentist near me” in your favourite search engine and we will likely pop up.
+Bookmark our website or search “orthodontist near me” in your favourite search engine and we will likely pop up.

 If you have experienced trauma to the tooth that has caused a fracture or breakage, or if you are in severe pain that you are unable to manage yourself, call our office as soon as you are comfortable and safe.
 We will make room for you in our schedule as soon as possible for emergency dental treatment.